Buccal Fat Pad Removal in Melbourne – Mid Face Surgery for Thinner Cheeks

 - Do you want a more defined cheek or cheekbones?

 Buccal fat pad removal surgery, otherwise known as buccal lipectomy or cheek reduction surgery is a procedure in which your plastic surgeon removes or reduces the buccal fat pads from your cheek.
 This procedure can give your cheeks a more chiselled look, a thinner face, enhanced contours and facial angles.
-Dr Patrick Briggs is a Specialist Plastic Surgeon and expert on Mid Cheek Rejuvenation in Melbourne and Perth.
+Dr Patrick Briggs is a Specialist Plastic Surgeon and expert on Mid Cheek Rejuvenation in Melbourne.

 What is a buccal fat pad?